-Risk Cate gory Risk Trigger/Issue Risk Mitigation or Other Action Project I Risks Delivery Ground conditions being inappropriate for the recommended investment proposal, Determined through appropriate ground condition survey as part of the detailed design stage adverse ground conditions be uncovered, officers will work with technical experts to either mitigate these conditions or design an alternatively suitable layout/position.
+Risk Category Risk Trigger/Issue Risk Trigger/Issue Risk Mitigation or Other Action Project Delivery Risks Ground conditions being inappropriate for the recommended investment proposal, Ground conditions being inappropriate for the recommended investment proposal, Determined through appropriate ground condition survey as part of the detailed design stage adverse ground conditions be uncovered, officers will work with technical experts to either mitigate these conditions or design an alternatively suitable layout/position.
 Planning Approval Planning approval for these projects is subject to an independent process and as such there are inherent risks in these types of projects as they are complex and difficult to deliver and can become controversial to some residents In mitigation the Council will ensure any development is in line with policy and best practice, and extensive consultation with local stakeholders will be undertaken.
 Financial Risk Do not secure external funding Should the Council be unable or unsuccessful in securing the £1m external grant funding in the time available, officers would need to determine an appropriate revised approach to successfully continue with the project.
 This is likely to include either or both: A revised approach to the capital financing of the scheme (utilising greater corporate capital finance) A phasing or scaling down of the scheme within the available resources available.
 Tender price significantly above project budget Project will be revised in scale and scope and/or additional sources of funding will be considered The Council is unable to adhere to all the conditions associated with the £2.1m Accelerated Construction grant award Funding by Homes England The Council has accepted this risk as it has commenced some expenditure "at risk" Reputational Risks Non delivery on the housing and playing pitch strategies as set out in the Local Plan and Playing Pitch Strategy.
 Resulting in government agencies such as Homes England and Sport England withdrawing funding and support to borough Delivery of the housing sites and recommended pitch developments will mitigate the likelihood of further reputational damage with these and other key government agencies.

-Delivery of the recommended pitch developments will mitigate the likelihood of further reputational damage with these stakeholders Operational Risks Operator unable to generate the predicted level of income to cover running costs The Council intends to transfer this risk to the operator.
+Reputational damage with local partners and stakeholders such as sports clubs, leagues and other community users and partners, if the investment into pitches is not delivered Delivery of the recommended pitch developments will mitigate the likelihood of further reputational damage with these stakeholders Operational Risks Operator unable to generate the predicted level of income to cover running costs The Council intends to transfer this risk to the operator.
 Therefore, it will be the responsibility of the operator to mitigate the risk through their operational practices.
 Regular budget monitoring will identify pressures early on and enable the initiation of appropriate interventions.
 Further deterioration and depreciation of its existing sports and leisure assets Delivery of the recommended pitch developments will mitigate the likelihood of further deterioration of these key community assets